Learn how to make a pallet picture frame with Mod Podge photo transfer medium! This is perfect for farmhouse or rustic decor.

 Skills Required: Intermediate.
 You’ll need to use power tools to create the frame, and Mod Podge photo transfer medium to transfer the image.
 Both of these require some experience with crafting.

 Have you ever tried Mod Podging on a pallet?
-It’s nice if you want a pretty, vintage look.
+It’s nice if you want a pretty, vintage look as part of your home decor.
 Now you can also take it up a notch just like Jamie did, and add photos to a pallet with Mod Podge Photo Transfer Medium.

 It’s hard to explain the difference between the transfer medium and just Mod Podging something down, but you can definitely see it in person.
 It’s like vintage on steroids.
 If you want to know what I’m talking about, you’ll just need to try it out.